Positive and Contented

 Frasier Crane (my psych consultant) made a big impact on me when I first saw him.
 He was clearly very knowledgeable, but also very direct in a no-nonsense but still respectful way.
 He cottoned on to my self-testing myself on short-term memory matters and told me I must stop it.
 I immediately did this and it helped enormously, I still don't do it and I never will as it is counterproductive.
 I don't apologise to Ruth anymore for forgetting simple things, it's such a relief.
-I've had to learn to defer these feelings, my mum's dementia symptoms have helped me understand the psychology, she was always apologising to me for her forgetfulness and I saw how frustrating it was for me as the recipient of needless apologies.
+I've had to learn to defer these feelings, my mum's dementia symptoms have helped me understand the psychology as she was always apologising to me for her forgetfulness and I saw how frustrating it was for me as the recipient of needless apologies.
 I still enjoy long-term memory testing and do it a lot, I find this very satisfying.
 I did a lot of jigsaws during recovery, I started at 250 pieces then quickly went to 1000 pieces.
 To give me confidence I was making progress on a particular jigsaw, I kept a record of how many pieces I'd put in as I used to think I've only done "2 pieces in the last 10 minutes", when the truth was I'd actually done 15 or so.
 I then developed this into having a 'stop time' after I'd done 50 pieces say, rather than just some arbitrary time, or when dinner was ready!

-I had a bicycle helmet sat in the shed doing nothing for about three years prior to my TBI.
+I had a bicycle helmet sat in the shed doing nothing for about 3 years prior to my TBI.
 It was only Ruth's nagging at me on bike rides to wear my damned helmet which finally triggered me to do the sensible thing.
-After riding bicycles for perhaps a thousand times over my forty-five year lifetime, I started wearing my helmet a month or so before I had my TBI.
+After riding bicycles for perhaps a 1,000 times over my 45 year lifetime, I started wearing my helmet a month or so before I had my TBI.
 There's a lesson everyone should take heed of: put your bicycle helmet on.
 There's more to wearing a helmet than it simply saving your life, for lesser accidents it might lessen the severity of any damage inflicted and make a satisfactory recovery possible.